llauer/myFlixAPI/public/documentation.md

 ##### Response
 A response of success or failure of deleting a specific user.

-# Update a users information name, email, date_of_birth and password
+# Update a users information Name, Email, Birthday and Password

 ##### Endpoint